khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 - tabs
 ---

-Accordion are used to regroup a set of specialized content and deliver it on users demand.
-Accordions gives users more granular control over the interface and help them comprehend larger content into smaller digestible parts.
+Accordions are used to regroup a set of specialized content and deliver it on users demand.
+Accordions give users more granular control over the interface and help them comprehend larger content into smaller digestible parts.

 ## Usage